S-Warmenhoven/amazing_amazon_react_api/README.md

 # README

-In this step we will generate a model to create Product using following command:
+In this lab we will generate a migration to change column in Products table using following command:

 ###Step 1:
-$>rails generate model Product title:string description:text price:integer
+$>rails generate migration ChangeProductPriceToFloat

-Above command will generate a `Products` model with migration for table `products` and its columns with respective types in one go .
+Above command will generate a skeleton change migration for table `products` and we will make final changes in migration .

+Once command the above command is executed,

+it will generate migration file in db>migration

-Once command the above command is executed, run following command to create tables in db:
+ run following command to create tables in db:

 $>rails db:migrate